info-com/zenya-api-docs/source/categories.rst

     "limit (*optional*)", "integer", "The number of Category objects to return in the result set.
 The max number of Categories is ``10`` and the default is ``5``.

       Example Value: ``3``"
+    "branches (*optional*)","string","A comma-separated list of category/tier ids used to limit classification results.

+      Example Value: ``922b44e4080760bcd7f30f0a676d3dfd``"

 Example Request
 ^^^^^^^^^^^^^^^